Breaking Down the Tom Brady Retirement Reports - E! Online

 It may be the end of an era for the sports world.

 On Saturday, Jan.
-29, ESPN cited sources saying that Tampa Bay Buccaneers star NFL quarterback Tom Brady, 44 and widely considered the greatest football player of all time, is set to retire after 22 seasons.
+29, ESPN cited sources saying that Tampa Bay Buccaneers quarterback Tom Brady, 44 and widely considered the greatest football player of all time, is set to retire from the NFL after 22 seasons.
 He has not confirmed the news himself.

 "I understand the advance speculation about Tom's future," Brady's agent, Don Yee, later told the outlet in a statement.
 "Without getting into the accuracy or inaccuracy of what's being reported, Tom will be the only person to express his plans with complete accuracy.
 He knows the realities of the football business and planning calendar as well as anybody, so that should be soon."